wangerekaharun/CustomComposeReactions/README.md

 ```

 This is a `Composable` function that returns a map of your custom reactions.
-Each map has it's type and a `ReactionIcon`.
+Each map has its type and a `ReactionIcon`.
 Now you only need to add these to your `SelectedReactionsMenu` or `SelectedMessageMenu` as follows:

 ```kotlin
 SelectedMessageMenu(